origama/fhir-datasource/README.md

 We made a much simpler docker-compose file to test the plugin locally.
 You can find it in dockerTest:
 - base image selected
 - Grafana plugins volume is mounted on local dist
 - port binding on 127.0.0.1:3000
+- environment variable `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=fhir-datasource` to load the unsigned plugin (required because the plugin is not signed)

 An extended compose file `docker-compose-grafana-hapi.yml` is available for local development.
 It starts Grafana together with a HAPI FHIR server